 Developers are required to provide on-site and off-site improvements necessary to serve their projects.
 Such improvements may include water, sewer and other utility extensions, street construction and traffic control device installation that are reasonably related to the project.
 Dedication of land or in-lieu fees may also be required of a project for rights-of-way, transit facilities, recreational facilities, and school sites, consistent with the Subdivision Map Act.
 The City's Capital Improvement Program (CIP) contains a schedule of public improvements including streets, bridges and other public works projects to facilitate the continued build-out of the City's General Plan.
 The CIP helps to ensure that construction of public improvements is coordinated with private development.
-The City's Capital Improvement Program (CIP) contains a schedule of public improvements including streets, bridges, and other public works projects to facilitate the continued build-out of the City's General Plan.
-The CIP helps to ensure that construction of public improvements is coordinated with private development.
-The CIP helps to ensure that construction of public improvements is coordinated with private development.
-The CIP helps to ensure that construction of public improvements is coordinated with private development.
-The new Saddleback Place development on EI Toro Road was approved with the condition to reconstruct the median on EI Toro Road to provide a turn pocket into the new residential development, and install new sidewalks with ADA ramps.
+The new Saddleback Place development on El Toro Road was approved with the condition to reconstruct the median on El Toro Road to provide a turn pocket into the new residential development, and install new sidewalks with ADA ramps.
 The Target - Lennar townhome development was required to install a right-turn pocket from Jeronimo into the development.
 Required improvements benefit the specific development as well as the overall community.

 Larger developments are analyzed for traffic impacts to the City's existing circulation system.
 As a result, developers are required to prepare a traffic impact analysis that determines the potential impacts to site access, circulation, and the effect of new trips on roadways and intersections.
 Any mitigation measures recommended by the analysis are the financial responsibility of the developer (e.g., right-of-way dedications, installation or modification of traffic signals, etc.).
 Additionally, developers are required to construct all internal streets, sidewalks, curb, gutter, affected portions of off-street arterials, landscaping along arterials, and other standard conditions.
 Developers can find the City's Engineering Standard Plans on the website (https://cityofmissionviejo.org/departments/public-works/engineering-standard-plans).
 These plans are intended to provide for uniform development in the City of Mission Viejo and are intended to be used in conjunction with the Mission Viejo Municipal Code.
 If the City is planning a capital improvement project to upgrade infrastructure in the vicinity of a new development, the City may choose to allow the developer to pay a pro-rata share to the City to assist in funding the project.
-Mission Viejo street standards are provided in Table ##III-9.
+Mission Viejo street standards are provided in Table III-9.

-Table III-99: Collector, Commuter, and Local Street Standards
+Table III-9: Collector, Commuter, and Local Street Standards

-Collector, Commuter, and Local Street Standards Street Type Parking Allowed Right-of-Way (In Feet) Curb-to-Curb (In Feet) Industrial Collector Both Sides 74 64
+Street Type Parking Allowed Right-of-Way (In Feet) Curb-to-Curb (In Feet)

+Industrial Collector Both Sides 74 64

+Industrial Local-a Both Sides 54 44

+Commuter Both Sides 56 40

+Collector Both Sides 56 40